karetkaz/Cmpl/extras/Cmpl.md

 ## Block statement
 Block statement groups zero ore more statement as a single statement.

-### Parallel block statement
-Parallel block statements can be used to execute a block of statements parallel.

 ## If statement
 The if statement is a selection statement, that can be used to execute a section of code, only if a condition is met.

-Main purpose of the if statement is to handle exceptional cases in the control flow.
+The main purpose of the if statement is to handle exceptional cases in the control flow.

 ### Static if statement
 The static if construct can be used as a compile time check.